Bay Dreams

-Bay Dreams is an annual music festival held in Tauranga and Queenstown, New Zealand.
+Bay Dreams was an annual music festival held in Tauranga and Queenstown, New Zealand.

 The festival began in Tauranga (North Island) in 2016 and in 2019 expanded to the South Island.

+Organisers announced that the 2025 festival would not go ahead, calling it a "hiatus" rather than a cancellation.
+No festival was announced for 2026.

 Line-ups

 2016

 Bay Dreams launched on 2 January 2016.
 It featured Pendulum, David Dallas, Carmada, P-Money, and The Black Seeds.